platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 `);
 ```

-Now we have the likes showing for each quote, let's wire things up so that
+Now we have the likes showing for each quote, let us wire things up so that
 clicking on the like component for a quote will call our API and add a like.

-Let's open up **`src/scripts/quote-actions.js`** and add a new function that
+Let us open up **`src/scripts/quote-actions.js`** and add a new function that
 makes a request to our GraphQL API:

 ```javascript